openmainframeproject/software-discovery-tool/docs/Installation.md

-# Steps for setting up software-discovery-tool application on server
+e Steps for setting up software-discovery-tool application on server

-The instructions provided below specify the steps for SLES 11 SP4/12/12 SP1/12 SP2 and Ubuntu 18.04/19.04/20.04/22.04:
+The instructions provided below specify the steps for SLES 11 SP4/12/12 SP1/12 SP2 and Ubuntu 18.04/20.04/22.04:

 _**NOTE:**_
 * make sure you are logged in as user with sudo permissions